syazwanz/keras-regression-model/concrete-strength-keras-part1.md

 ### 1. OBTAIN - Obtain Data from its Source.

-First lets download the data and stored in pandas dataframe
+First lets download the data and stored in pandas dataframe.

 ```python